PAIR-code/knowyourdata/website/src/index.md

 ### Stay updated

 Know Your Data is **under active development** as we continue to expand our offerings.
-Our **beta version** visualizes image datasets from the TensorFlow catalog.
+Our **beta version** visualizes image datasets supported by the TensorFlow Datasets API.
 Sign up to stay in the loop.

 <div class="main-page-mailing-list">
 {% include partials/home-cta-button text:"Join the mailing list" link:"https://groups.google.com/g/knowyourdata-announce" %}